edhowland/PythonResources/README.md

   9: Misc.
 Python features and wrap-up
     * Set data type
     * Globals and Constants
+  * argument parsing
+  * list, dictionarry unpacking with '*list', '**dict'
+  * variadic functions with '*args, **kwargs'
+  * list, dictionary comprehensions
+  * generators

+Note: I might have missed a few other topics in Lec 9.

 ### Additional material  in Lecture 9